bombasticbob/UsefullTools/README.md

 * agg.c - A simple POSIX utility that allows you to aggregate column data, separated by white space.
 In short, you can do sums, averages, and so on, with text data formatted in columns (text or numeric).
-Run the program without any parameters to get a simple 'usage' display of options.
+Run the program with '-h' to get a simple 'usage' display of options.

-* do_dft.c, do_dft2.c - These programs do a DFT analysis of x,y data (2 columns) with arbitrary time
+* do_dft.c, do_dft2.c - These programs do a DFT analysis of x,y data (2 columns) with
-between data points.
+arbitrary time between data points.
 The first one is a basic DFT, single-threaded.
-The 2nd one has some compile options for "fast DFT" (using fast sin/cos algorithms that work well on embedded or microcontrollers) and is also multi-threaded.
+The 2nd one (do_dft2) has some compile options for "fast DFT" (using fast sin/cos algorithms that work well on embedded or microcontrollers) and is also multi-threaded.
 They work with text formatted in columns separated by white space.
+Run the programs with '-h' to get a list of options, etc.

 (I'll add more at some point)